 We campaign for a step change in housebuilding.
 Our work guides the Mayor’s new approach to housing through the Homes for Londoners board, and companies signing our Housing Pledges support over 120,000 employees.

 Night Tube launches, following continued calls and backing from London First

 We drive the appointment of two new roles in the GLA – the Night Czar and Chief Digital Officer, working closely with both on their visions for London

 Originated by London First,Resilience First launches.
 An initiative to improve urban resilience for business communities in the UK and beyond, backed by national and international corporations.

-Today, against the Brexit backdrop, London First has three priorities that will keep London working for the UK: attracting talent, by developing UK skills and securing an evidence-based migration system; accelerating house building to create the homes London’s employees need; and getting Crossrail 2 moving.
+Today, against the Brexit backdrop, London First has three priorities that will keep London working for the UK: people, immigration and skills; homes,accelerating house building; and transport, investing in vital infrastructure.

 Become a member

 Our members include over 200 of the capital’s leading employers across a wide range of sectors, with a common commitment to our capital.